BrianSemiglia/Cycle.swift/README.md

 Applications are functions that transform values based on events.
 However, functional programming discourages mutability.
 How can something change without changing?
 Cycle attempts to answer that question with a flip-book like model.
 Just as every frame of a movie is unchanging, so can be view-models.
 Change is only produced once a frame is fed into a projector and run past light, or rendered rather.
 In the same way, Cycle provides the scaffolding necessary to feed an infinite list of view-models into drivers to be procedurally rendered.

 ### Truth
 Objects typically maintain their own version of the truth.
 This has the potential to lead to many truths, sometimes conflicting.
 These conflicts can cause stale/incorrect data to persist.
 A single source of truth provides consistency for all.
-At the same time, moving state out of objects removes their identity and makes them much reusable/disposable.
+At the same time, moving state out of objects removes their identity and makes them much more reusable/disposable.
 For example, a view that is not visible can be freed/reused without losing the data that it was hosting.

 ### Perspective
 Going back to the flip-book philosophy, more complex animations also include the use of sound.
 Light and sound are two perspectives rendered in unison to create the illusion of physical cohesion.
 The illusion is due to the mediums having no physical dependence on one another.
 In the Cycle architecture, drivers are the perspectives of the application's state.